Growing number of Minnesota legislators to retire ahead of 2022 election

 An expected wave of state legislative retirements is starting to swell ahead of the 2022 election.

-What's happening: Ten state legislators have already announced that they won't seek re-election in November, per a tally kept by the Legislative Reference Library.
+What's happening: Eleven state legislators have already announced that they won't seek re-election in November, per a tally kept by the Legislative Reference Library.

 - DFL state Reps.
-Jim Davnie of Minneapolis and Todd Lippert of Northfield became the most recent additions to the retirements list this week.
+Jim Davnie of Minneapolis and Todd Lippert of Northfield and GOP Rep. Rod Hamilton of Mountain Lake became the most recent additions to the retirements list this week.

 - Five more legislators, including former Senate leader Paul Gazelka and House Majority Leader Ryan Winkler, are seeking other offices.